 Department: Dept of Leadership & Administration (DELA)

-The Department of Educational Leadership and Administration (DELA) in the School of Education at Gonzaga University invites applications for a tenure-track faculty position at the rank of Assistant Professor to begin August 27, 2019.
-Expertise as a U.S. K-12 school superintendent, specifically in gathering and analyzing relevant data for school improvement, leveraging fiscal resources, influencing state and federal governmental structures that impact the financial well-being of the system and local school initiatives, and teaching these areas of expertise in an online environment, is required.
-The faculty member is expected to instruct and advise doctoral students in face-to-face and online course environments in the Doctor of Educational Leadership (EdD) degree program, a hybrid 51-credit, 7-semester, cohort-based program.
-The faculty member will also be expected to instruct and advise master's level students in one or more of the following degree programs:
+The Department of Educational Leadership and Administration (DELA) in the School of Education at Gonzaga University invites applications for two tenure-track faculty positions at the rank of Assistant Professor to begin August 27, 2019.
+Expertise in U.S. K-12 school leadership (at a principal and superintendent levels), specifically in gathering and analyzing relevant data for school improvement, leveraging fiscal resources, influencing state and federal governmental structures that impact the financial well-being of the system and local school initiatives, and teaching these areas of expertise in an online environment, is required.
+The faculty members will teach in both the online program in the Master's of Education in Educational Leadership degree program and in the Educational Doctoral Program.

-A minimum of 5 years of experience as a school superintendent with demonstrated effectiveness in K-12 school leadership including the following: oAnalyzing data to improve schools and teaching practices oLeveraging fiscal resources to improve schools oInfluencing state and federal governmental structures that impact the financial well-being of the system and local school initiatives
+A minimum of 5 years of experience as a K-12 administrator in U.S. Schools with demonstrated effectiveness in K-12 school leadership including the following: oAnalyzing data to improve schools and teaching practices oLeveraging fiscal resources to improve schools oInfluencing state and federal governmental structures that impact the financial well-being of the system and local school initiatives

 A minimum of 5 years of experience in schools with high levels of diversity

 Demonstrated ability and interest in leading peers on a project on a long-term basis as part of a shared leadership for a program and school

 Commitment to Gonzaga's mission as a Catholic, Jesuit, and humanistic institution, especially to social justice within the context of K-12 and graduate education